 Undergraduate Research Assistant, Lucie.email@example.com

 Lucie Dehier is a 4th year undergraduate student at SFU working towards a BSc in physical geography with an emphasis in spatial information science.
 She is a winner of the Undergraduate Student Research Awards (USRA) of 2021, offered by the Natural Sciences and Engineering Research Council of Canada (NSERC).
-Holding this award, she is currently working as a Research Assistant in the ReSEC Lab and her research focuses on species mapping in Burns Bog and British Columbia’s south coast using remote sensing.
-She is also interested in establishing digital twins of wetlands using remote sensing, internet of things, and GIS for supporting ecosystem monitoring and management.
+She is currently working as a Research Assistant in the ReSEC Lab and her research focuses on species mapping in Burns Bog and British Columbia’s south coast using remote sensing.
+She is also interested in establishing digital twins of wetlands using remote sensing, internet of things (IoT), and GIS for supporting ecosystem monitoring and management.

 Work-Study Student, firstname.lastname@example.org

 Uday Singh is a 4th year undergraduate student at SFU pursuing a BSc in Physical Geography and Spatial Information Science.
-He is currently working as a Work-Study student in the ReSEC Lab and focuses his research on evaluating the impacts of oil spills on coastal ecosystems.
+He was a Work-Study student in the ReSEC Lab and focused his research on evaluating the impacts of oil spills on coastal ecosystems.
 Uday has also worked on a range of environmental monitoring projects using ArcGIS, ENVI and QGIS.
 Apart from his work, Uday loves hiking and outdoors.
 He also worked as a model for fashion agencies.

 Work-Study Student, email@example.com

 Irene Ho is an undergraduate student majoring in Physical Geography with a focus on Biogeophysical science.
-She works as a Work-Study student in the ReSEC Lab.
-Irene’s research centers around monitor wildfires and their associated air pollution using remote sensing.
+She worked as a Work-Study student in the ReSEC Lab.
+Irene’s research centered around monitor wildfires and the associated air pollution using remote sensing.
 She is passionate about environmental issues and learning more about the natural world.
 In her free time, Irene enjoys hiking, gardening, and telling people to stop using single-use disposable products.